 Other features of the Grant 838 Classic Steering Wheel include:

 - Includes a matching horn button

-Overall, it is a cheap aftermarket steering wheel that has a unique smaller diameter to suit certain vehicles.
-Unlike the Nardi classic alternative, it is a fraction of the price, which makes it one of the most popular wheels available.Check it Out
+Overall, it’s a cheap aftermarket steering wheel that has a uniquely small diameter to suit certain vehicles.
+Unlike the Nardi classic alternative, it’s also a fraction of the price, which makes it one of the most popular on the market.Check it Out

 Aftermarket Steering Wheel Buying Guide